The story of Mathematics and computer science: Subjects loved by some, hated by others.

 There are numerous disciplines in which mathematics and computer science intersect.

 If you choose to follow such a stream at university, you will first gain a grounding in the foundations that will then allow you to build towards your favourite discipline.
 Any of these specialisations will give you the chance to exercise your brain, and to use and expand your mental abilities.
+Afraid of the amount of maths you think you'll need?
+Enlist a maths tutor to help you!

 Once you've completed your Bachelor's degree, you may consider pursuing a Master's.
 Some of the courses available include: